ozone3950/pokemon-python-version/README.md

 ### Gym Leader Lt.
 Vincent
 The Electric-Type Gym Leader of Vermilion City and the successor to Brock.

+Team:
+- Magnemite (Lv.
+25)
+- Electrode (Lv.
+25)
+- Zekrom (Lv.
+26)

+# Gym Leader Pending
+The Grass-Type Gym Leader of Celadon City and the successor to Erika.

 ### Gym Leader Dan
 The Poison-Type Gym Leader of Fuchsia City and the successor to Koga.